hackoregon/data-science-pet-containers/README.md

 1. Clone this repository and
     `cd data-science-pet-containers/containers`.
 2. Copy `sample.env` to `.env`.
 Edit `.env` and change the `POSTGRES_PASSWORD`.
-You don’t need to change the other values.
+You don't need to change the other values.
 3. Copy any PostgreSQL database backups you want restored to `data-science-pet-containers/containers/Backups`.
 Copy any raw data files you want on the image to